lenneTech/eslint-config/README.md

 ## Configuration

-Once the package is installed, you need to update your project's ESLint configuration file (usually `.eslintrc`) to extend the desired configuration.
+Once the package is installed, you need to update your project's ESLint configuration file (usually `.eslintrc.json`) to extend the desired configuration.
 Here's an example for Angular:

 ```json
 {